GianlucaUlivi/auto-setup-ssh-key-and-mfa-fallback-ubuntu/README.md

 | SSH with key    | Logs in directly             | PublicKey                    |
 | SSH without key | Prompts: Password → MFA code | Keyboard Interactive         |

-Before closing the original session please ensure you can access the system by trying the new login in a new session.

 ## Instructions
 1) Clone the repository